Noyce Austin College STEM Education Leadership Scholars Program

 The Selection Process

 Applicants should plan ahead.
 FAFSA information must be available to determine financial need.
-The FAFSA must be submitted prior to May 1, 2017 to be eligible for consideration.
+A FAFSA listing Austin College as your school choice must be submitted prior to March 1, 2018 to be eligible for consideration.

 Each application will be considered by a committee of representatives from the departments of biology, chemistry, computer science, education, mathematics, and physics.

-Recipients will be notified regarding awards by June 1, 2017 and must accept/decline the award offer by June 15, 2017.
+Recipients will generally be notified regarding awards no later than April 30th and must accept/decline the award offer by May 4, 2018.

 Terms and Conditions

 For candidates who have accepted a Robert Noyce Scholarship there is an obligation to teach in a “qualifying” school for a required period of time of 2 years for each year of funding that you received through the Noyce program.
-If you received three years of funding, you have committed to six years of teaching in a High needs school district or local education agency.
+If you received two years of funding, you have committed to four years of teaching in a high needs school district or local education agency.